 The best windows are late May through June and September through mid-October.
 Late spring has the longest days, decent weather, and crowds that have not built yet.
 Early fall has thinner crowds, golden light, and foliage starting around the third week of September.

 July and August are peak.
 The park gets close to 4 million visitors a year, and most of them come in 90 days.
 Parking lots fill by 9 a.m.
-Cadillac vehicle reservations sell out months ahead.
+The advance-release Cadillac sunrise slots sell out in minutes.
 You can still have a great trip in summer if you start early and use the Island Explorer shuttle, but expect company.

 Winter has its own appeal (Park Loop closes to cars, snowshoeing on the carriage roads, no people anywhere) but is a different trip than this one.